voidyourwarranty2/opy-layout/README.md

 |MI|mit|
 |SI|sich|

+## Editing Combos

+* Tapping `Tab` and `Backspace` issues the Emacs key code for deleting the remainder of the line.
+Tapping `Esc` end `Backspace` the key code for deleting the entire line.

 ## ZMK Implementation

 In order to use this layout with [ZMK](https://zmk.dev), you need to select the *English (US, international, with